guptajay/intuition/README.md

 ---

-> Built for iNTUition 6.0
+> Winners of iNTUition 6.0 in the 'Best Cloud Hack' category.